-It’s considered by many to be a bit of a lost art, but getting promotional materials printed and heading out to places your core audience hang out can still be a great way to generate leads.
+It’s considered by many to be a bit of a lost art, but getting promotional materials printed and heading out to places your core audience hangs out can still be a great way to generate leads.
 You also benefit from the personal touch that digital promotion lacks.

 Be warned though, other businesses can get a bit shirty if you’re trying to piggyback off their audience – so be careful not to burn any bridges or drop flyers at someone else’s place of work without permission.

 As with competitions, giving people something for free helps you stand out from the pack.
 Get them used to enjoying your service, and introduce the fees later on.
 You’ll inevitably get some customers dropping off, but if you’re doing a great job, people will find a way to work you into their budgets – especially if you’re sending them regular newsletters by that point.